 503 Service is used on occasion.
 Unavailable errors are caused by a misconfigured firewall, which allows connections to pass but does not allow them to return to the client.

 A CDN may require particular firewall settings, as multiple connections from a small number of IP addresses could be misunderstood as a DDoS attack.

-A number of factors influence the exact technique for changing your firewall’s settings.
+Several factors influence the exact technique for changing your firewall’s settings.
 Look at the dashboards for your pipeline and your service provider to discover where the firewall can be set up.